Save the Children is still running two clinics in Gaza where they have been receiving and treating children for malnutrition for a long time.

 ”Open the borders”

-Cecilia Chatterjee-Martinsen says that there is likely to be a large number of unreported cases in the reporting of the number of children who have died as a result of starvation and malnutrition, as some have not come to the hospital and are therefore not included in the hospital's statistics.
-In addition to the children, 117 adults are said to have died of hunger-related causes.
+The Save the Children CEO says that there is likely to be a large number of unreported cases in the reporting of the number of children who have died as a result of starvation and malnutrition.
+This is because some have not come to the hospital and are therefore not included in the statistics.

 Information from within Gaza is difficult to verify, as international journalists are not allowed to report from the devastated strip of land.
 But international organizations have been warning for weeks of an impending famine disaster.

-What is required is that the borders are opened, that emergency aid is allowed in, that Israel allows the UN system and the organizations that are on site to do their job, says Cecilia Chatterjee-Martinsen.
+What is required is that the borders are opened, that emergency aid is allowed in, that Israel allows the UN system and the organizations that are on site to do their job, says Chatterjee-Martinsen.

 Johan von Schreeb, professor of global disaster medicine at the Karolinska Institute, agrees.